jpgmv1998/reproducible_paper_template/README.md

       * multiple R scripts with pattern `variableTheme_projectSpecific_subfolderName.R` to extract/create the variables of interest using one or more data files from `data/raw2clean/datasetName_dataSource/output`, and merge with the relevant sample.
 This template contains one template script and two example scripts:

         * `code/raw2clean/_template_variableTheme_projectSpecific_subfolderName.R` - an R script containing only the general structure of this type of file.
         * `code/raw2clean/_example_priorityMuniAmazon_projectSpecific_muniLevel.R` - a real example of a projectSpecific R script.
         * `code/raw2clean/_example_prodesDeforestationAmazon_projectSpecific_muniLevel.R` - a real example of a projectSpecific R script.

       * `sampleAnalysis_subfolderName.R` - an R script to combine all relevant files in `data/projectSpecific/subfolderName` into a single `sampleAnalysis_subfolderName.Rdata` file.
 This template contains the template version `_template_sampleAnalysis_subfolderName.R` and one example `_example_sampleAnalysis_muniLevel.R`.

       * `masterfile_projectSpecific_subfolderName.R` - an R script to source all projectSpecifc/subfolderName R scripts in the desired sequence.
+This template contains the template version `_template_projectSpecific_subfolderName.R` and one example version `_exampleprojectSpecific_muniLevel.R`.

       * `timeProcessing_projectSpecific_subfolderName.csv` - a csv file containing the time each script took to run.
+This template contains the example version `_example_timeProcessing_projectSpecific_muniLevel.csv`.

-* `analysis` - a folder containing some subfolders like:
+* `analysis` - a folder containing some subfolders like (pending addition of examples and templates):

   * `maps` - to generate maps when using spatial data.